The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 Whilst these conditions may seem random and unpredictable, recent advancements in genetic research are uncovering the critical role that play in their development and progression.

-As a compassionate individual who desires to serve others, understanding how genes contribute to can help you better empathise with those affected by these conditions and inform potential avenues for intervention and support.
+As a compassionate individual who desires to serve others, understanding how genes contribute to neurodegenerative diseases can help you better empathise with those affected by these conditions and inform potential avenues for intervention and support.

 In this article, we’ll delve into the fascinating world of genetics and explore the insights it provides about the molecular underpinnings of Alzheimer’s, Parkinson’s, and Huntington’s diseases.